CUSP-NYU/RCF/README.md

 ### CUSP JupyterHub Portal

-Directly access the CUSP JupyterHub portal by navigating to [this link](https://notebook.cusp.nyu.edu/) in your browser.
-Make sure you are on the NYU network or connected via the [NYU Virtual Private Network (VPN)](https://www.nyu.edu/life/information-technology/infrastructure/network-services/vpn.html), and then log in with your credentials.
+Directly access the CUSP JupyterHub portal by navigating to [this link](https://notebook.cusp.nyu.edu/) in your browser. , and then log in with your credentials.

 <p align="center">
     <img src="https://github.com/CUSP-NYU/RCF/blob/main/images/JupyterHub-login.png" alt="JupyterHub Login Interface" width="300">